 Repo rate is the rate at which commercial banks borrow from RBI.
 A decline in Repo rate will lead to a fall in the commercial bank’s cost of funding.

-A very high as well a very low inflation can have an adverse impact on an economy.
-Thus it is necessary to maintain inflation at a moderate level.
-Interest rate plays a vital role in maintaining inflation at a moderate level.
-The Macroeconomics course helps you to know national income, output, consumption, unemployment, inflation, savings, investment, international trade and finance.
+A very high as well very low inflation can have an adverse impact on an economy.
+Thus it is necessary to maintain inflation and interest rates at a moderate level because Interest rate plays a vital role in maintaining inflation at a moderate level.